davidgtonge/pdi/readme.md

 ### `create`

 This function is useful for where the DI container will be used to perform a particular operation, rather then for system start-up.
-It returns a DI container with the `add`, `start` and `clear` methods.
+It returns a DI container with the `add`, `start`, `strict` and `clear` methods.

 While being small this library is powerful enough to be used for async flow control, for example: